Panning Photography For Beginners :

-Panning is very simple and very attractive photography technique to show that a “Subject is in Motion”.
+Panning is very simple and very attractive photography technique which depicts “Subject is in Motion”, thats why it is often called as “Motion Blur Photography”.
+This technique is called Panning and here in this article I will be explaining Panning Photography For Beginners.
 You just need to set shutter speed, aperture, hold your camera and pan along with moving subject i.e, tracking motion with your camera.
 A sharp subject with blurred background.
 You might think this is damn easy, but it can be a little tricky at sometimes specially when you need to keep subject in focus while moving your camera.

 Lets see first how its related to capturing motion in a still picture.

 Since you came to this point, I assume you already know the basics of photography and you must have figured out that we have to play with shutter speed here to capture the fast moving subject.
 Whether you are shooting running train or a F1 Race or a moving car, the basic camera setting and technique will not change.

 Now when we think about shooting moving object, there are two scenarios :

 1. If you want everything in focus including background and foreground as well or Motion Blur Photography …

 Here you want to freeze your subject eliminating any movement, so obviously you need to play with shutter speed here.
 But as we all know Exposure Triangle term, changing one dimension might affect other two as well which is Aperture and ISO.
 You have to keep shutter speed fast enough to capture the subject with no blur.

 This is a Diwali cracker shot taken with fast shutter speed :